petwa93/watson-research-group/content/research/liquid_jets/index.md

 ## Methods

-We use ultraviolet and X-ray photoelectron spectroscopy with:
+We use ultraviolet and photoelectron spectroscopy with:

 - High-precision micro-nozzles
 - Differential pumping